rommms07/idream-erp/ROADMAP.md

 # ERP ROADMAP
 =============

-Before we start implementing new features, we must first finish the designing our login mechanism for the ERP.
+Before we start implementing new features, we must first finish designing our login mechanism for the ERP.
 For now our main approach are the following:

 1. Using Facebook Login to authenticate our user to our ERP.